 Seven Peaks Waterpark

-With 11 waterslides, four kiddie attractions and one wave pool, there’s a ton of fun to be had at Seven Peaks Waterpark.
-It’s nestled at the bottom of the mountains in Provo and is open everyday from 10 a.m. to 6 p.m.
-Those wanting to hangout at the waterpark in comfort can rent a cabana for private use, which can be booked for the day for $20 either at the wave pool or Adventure Bay area of the park.
+With 11 waterslides, four kiddie attractions, and one wave pool, there’s a ton of fun to be had at Seven Peaks Waterpark.
+It’s nestled at the bottom of the mountains in Provo and is open every day from 10 a.m. to 6 p.m.
+Those wanting to hang out at the waterpark in comfort can rent a cabana for private use, which can be booked for the day for $20 either at the wave pool or the Adventure Bay area of the park.

 Prices for the park are fairly inexpensive, but you can save money by visiting between Monday and Thursday for reduced rates.
 On weekends, a day pass costs $28.99 for adults and $21.99 for youth.
 Season memberships are also available to purchase for people who want to make the most of their money and take advantage of the park throughout the warmer months.

-Just a 10 minute drive away from Salt Lake City is Cowabunga Bay.
-One of the best places to enjoy the water is in the 2,500 square foot beach-style pool with zero depth entry.
-The park’s take on the lazy river is the “Cowabunga River”, which is a 600-foot long path of water decorated with surf boards, squirting tikis, and even a 67’ VW bug.
+Just a 10-minute drive away from Salt Lake City is Cowabunga Bay.
+One of the best places to enjoy the water is in the 2,500 square foot beach-style pool with zero-depth entry.
+The park’s take on the lazy river is the “Cowabunga River”, which is a 600-foot long path of water decorated with surfboards, squirting tikis, and even a 67’ VW bug.
 Another great play area for kids is the massive structure made up of three water slides, tunnels, and bridges.
-One of them is 200 feet long and two storeys high, which makes for a good entry-level slide for young ones.
-There’s also a 1,500 gallon bucket that soaks anyone standing below and a 1,000 foot enclosed slide.
+One of them is 200 feet long and two stories high, which makes for a good entry-level slide for young ones.
+There’s also a 1,500-gallon bucket that soaks anyone standing below and a 1,000 foot enclosed slide.

 Parking, tubes, and life jackets are completely free for visitors.
 You can book your tickets online in advance for a morning or afternoon park session.
 Prices for children under 48 inches tall cost $16.99, seniors pay $9.99, and everyone else pays $16.99 to visit the attraction.